Museumitall/LilysMuseum/README.md

 # MuseumofallArts
 <strong>Lily's Museum of Arts</strong>
-Do you want to add more color to your life in your house?!
+1. Do you want to add more color to your life in your house?!
 Follow my step-by-step directions to create your own gallery!
-1. Create a lot of art.<br>
+2. Create a lot of art.<br>
-2.Find somewhere with space( as much as you need to put all your art inside and have room for your tourists, artists, students, etc. to walk around).
+3. Find somewhere with space( as much as you need to put all your art inside and have room for your tourists, artists, students, etc. to walk around).
-3. <strong>Clean up if it's messy( very important!)</strong>
+4. <strong>Clean up if it's messy( very important!)</strong>
-4. Decorate the area!
+5. Decorate the area!
 Make it look ike an art gallery, a palace inside, anywhere you want your gallery to be!
 Last step.
 Invite your friends!
 Or it won't be a gallery anymore!
 <strong>            Also selling artwork online!
 Don't miss the latest updates!</strong>
 Oh, and label the sections you have of art like, Living Things and give it examples like People, Animals, etc.